 The Cooperative Education teacher evaluates the student’s progress in achieving the curriculum expectations and meeting the requirements of the Cooperative Education Learning Plan.
 Assessment information is gathered in both the classroom and the community components of the course.
 Regular monitoring of student progress throughout the community component of the course is achieved through planned collaborative placement site meetings between the co-op teacher, student and supervisor.
 Monitoring includes observing the student performing workplace duties and formal evaluations with the student’s supervisor.
 The first monitoring meeting occurs within three weeks of the start of the community component.
 Subsequently, at least two monitoring meetings take place per month, one of which must be face-to-face or online meeting that allows visual contact.
 Teachers use professional judgement to determine when it may be necessary to conduct monitoring meetings on a more frequent basis.

 Students are also assessed through written assignments, seminar presentations, reflective journals, and career portfolios.
-In addition they must complete a culminating activity that links the student’s community/placement experience with the expectations of the cooperative education program and related course where applicable, along with a minimum of two performance appraisals by the placement supervisor.
+In addition they must complete a culminating activity that links the student’s community/placement experience with the expectations of the cooperative education program and related course where applicable.

 Integrating student learning